-21-year old lefty swinging outfielder Dylan Cozens came into this season as the Philadelphia Phillies‘ #16 prospect according to Baseball America.
-Cozens has played in 36 games in A-ball so far this year and he is 39 of 136 (.287 avg, .949 OPS) with 25 runs scored, 10 homers, 26 RBIs and 9 stolen bases.
-Cozens has now played in 397 games in his first five years in the minors and he is 391 of 1,471 (.266 avg, .775 OPS) with 227 runs scored, 48 homers, 206 RBIs and 71 stolen bases.
-With the way the Phillies’ outfielders are hitting right now, it wouldn’t be a shock to see them call up Cozens later on this year.
+21-year old lefty swinging shortstop J.P.
+Crawford came into this season as the Philadelphia Phillies‘ #1 prospect according to Baseball America.
+Crawford has played in 83 games in AA+AAA-ball so far this year in the minors for the Phillies and he is 86 of 321 (.268 avg, .740 OPS) with 46 runs scored, 5 homers, 30 RBIs and 10 stolen bases.
+Crawford has now played in 366 games in his first four years in the minors and he is 402 of 1,409 (.285 avg, .779 OPS) with 217 runs scored, 23 homers, 141 RBIs and 60 stolen bases.
+He could be in Philly by August 1st, if the Phillies deal Freddy Galvis at the trade deadline.

 The Philadelphia Phillies have sent 23-year old righty reliever/starter Severino Gonzalez to AAA.
 Gonzalez has pitched in 11 games (0 starts) for the Phillies so far this year and he is 0-1 with a 3.38 ERA and a 1.05 WHIP.
 He gave up 13 hits and 1 walk while whiffing 17 batters in his first 13 1/3 innings for the Phillies this year, so he was pitching really well for them.
 Gonzalez has now pitched in 18 games (7 starts) in his first two years with the Phillies and he is 3-4 with a 6.55 ERA and a 1.48 WHIP.
 He will likely get another shot with them later this year.
 His spot on the active roster has been filled by rookie lefty reliever Daniel Stumpf.